awslabs/mlspace/frontend/docs/admin-guide/install.md

 7. Click next and optionally add tags to this policy.
 8. Click next again and enter a name for this policy.
 You can name the policy whatever you'd like, but ensure you remember it as you'll need it when creating the role.
 9. After the policy has been created, you are now ready to create the role.
 From the IAM Service page, click "Roles" on the left-hand side.
-10. Click the "Create role" button and then click the "Custom trust policy" card under "Trusted entity type."
+10. Click the "Create role" button and then click the "Custom trust policy" card under "Trusted entity type".
 11. Copy and paste the following content into the "Custom trust policy" text area:

 ```JSON